Bertrand Baguette: IndyCar Series

 On 22 March 2010, Conquest Racing announced that Baguette would drive their second car in the IndyCar Series, starting with the Indy Grand Prix of Alabama on 11 April.

 Baguette qualified 24th for the 2010 Indianapolis 500 and finished 22nd after losing several laps in the pits to replace a rear-view mirror that had fallen off.

-With some strong performances throughout the season, especially on ovals, he manage a best finish of 10th at Kentucky, after qualifying 6th.
+With some strong performances throughout the season, especially on ovals, he manage a best finish of tenth at Kentucky, after qualifying sixth.

-Due to a lack of budget, Baguette couldn't get a full-time seat for the 2011 IndyCar Series.
+Due to a lack of budget, Baguette could not get a full-time seat for the 2011 IndyCar Series.
 However, he could find a deal with Bobby Rahal's team Rahal Letterman Lanigan Racing to enter the 2011 Indianapolis 500 with the No. 30 car.
 After showing an impressive pace during practice, Baguette qualified on the fifth row for his second Indy 500.
 During the race, he was constantly positioned within the first half of the field and on lap 189, manage a pass on Danica Patrick to take the lead of the 2011 Indianapolis 500.
 His race engineer gambled on the race strategy by extending his time out on track, hoping for a late yellow flag that would have given the car a good chance at the win, but this didn't happen and low on fuel, Baguette had to pit three laps before the end of the race.
-He finished 7th, still his best result of his career in IndyCar.
+He finished seventh, still his best result of his career in IndyCar.